CODE-at-TACC/summer-2016/robotics/SWARM.md

 _*Mass Flash*_

-The Particle.io Mass Flash tool was written specifically to address the need to flash one firmware to multiple Particle.io devices in a swarm robotics application.
+The [Particle.io Mass Flasher](http://code.tacc.utexas.edu/particle-mass-flash) tool was written specifically to address the need to flash one firmware to multiple Particle.io devices in a swarm robotics application.
 Each device may be tied to a different account, and you only need to record the device IDs and access tokens from each account in a .json to configure the flasher.
-The Build IDE provides the ability to download a ```firmware.bin``` file, which you can then deploy the every device listed in the .json file using this tool.
+The Build IDE provides the ability to download a `firmware.bin` file, which you can then deploy the every device listed in the .json file using this tool.

 _*Swarm Programming Methods*_